Washington County DUI Court Process

 • Fines: $1,100 to $10,000

-Note: Fourth and subsequent DUI offenses are typically classified as felonies in Tennessee and carry significantly harsher penalties, including lengthy prison sentences.
+A fourth or subsequent DUI offense in Tennessee is classified as a felony and carries significantly harsher penalties, including lengthy prison sentences.

-• Diversion programs (if available): Washington County may offer pre-trial diversion programs for first-time DUI offenders.
+• Diversion Programs: Washington County may offer pre-trial diversion programs for first-time DUI offenders.
 These programs allow you to avoid a criminal conviction if you successfully complete certain requirements, such as alcohol education, community service, and drug testing.
 Contact your attorney or the court to inquire if this is an option.

-• Drug court: Drug court is a specialized court program for individuals with substance abuse issues.
-It involves intensive supervision, treatment, and regular court appearances.
-While primarily focused on drug-related offenses, it might be an option in some DUI cases involving drug use.
+• Drug Court: Drug court is a specialized court program for individuals with substance abuse issues.
+It involves intensive supervision, treatment, and regular drug testing.

-• Community service opportunities: Community service is often a component of DUI sentences or diversion programs.
-Opportunities may be available through local non-profit organizations or government agencies.
+• Community Service Opportunities: Community service may be ordered as part of a DUI sentence.
+Opportunities may be available through local non-profit organizations.

 What to Bring to Court